Adventure photographer captures supermoon at Volcán de Fuego

 The Climb

 Werner carries significant weight.
 Camera bodies, lenses, drone systems, food, water and batteries add up quickly.
-Footwear is nonnegotiable.
+With a heavy kit like this, footwear is nonnegotiable.
 He wears boots that extend above the ankle to reduce injury risk and keep volcanic gravel out.

 “Another small thing I’ve come to enjoy is fingerless gloves,” he said.
 “Flying a drone with gloves doesn’t work, but keeping your hands warm is incredibly important for smooth shots.”